Italian Motorcycle Brands

 Maserati Logo

-Maserati is a brand that practically does not need advertising and is known for its luxury cars all over the world.
-Its division, Fabbrica Candele Accumulator Maserati SpA, since 1947, part of the world’s largest corporation, Adolfo Orsi’s, was engaged in the production of spare parts for motorcycles and mopeds.
+Maserati is a brand that practically does not need advertising and is known for its luxury cars worldwide.
+Its division, Fabbrica Candele Accumulator Maserati SpA, since 1947, part of the world’s largest corporation, Adolfo Orsi’s, was engaged in producing spare parts for motorcycles and mopeds.
 The first motorcycle models to leave the factory were the Tipo 125 / T2 and Tipo 160 / T4.
 A major change in the design of the Maserati motorcycle lineup occurred in 1955.
 For the next decade, the company successfully dealt only with mopeds, the production of which was discontinued a little later.

 The history of the Maserati logo is quite interesting.
 Its central element is a red trident of Neptune.
-This symbol was suggested by Mario Maserati, a family friend of Marquis Diego de Sterlich.
+Mario Maserati, a family friend of Marquis Diego de Sterlich, suggested this symbol.
 The Trident is a formidable weapon in the hands of Neptune, who is in the famous Piazza Maggiore fountain in Bologna.
 Neptune symbolizes strength and energy.
 Being an artist, Mario followed this advice.
 The logo is a trident that conveys the beauty of the products and the brand idea, strength, passion, and high class.

 Morbidelli